Google Workspace Updates

 Rollout pace

-Android & iOS:- Rapid Release and Scheduled Release domains: Gradual rollout (up to 15 days for feature visibility) starting on September 16, 2024
+iOS:- Rapid Release and Scheduled Release domains: Gradual rollout (up to 15 days for feature visibility) starting on March 4, 2025

 Availability